Valuing car accident cases for settlement in Maryland is a challenge. The most important thing is the severity of the

 - Will how the accident happened make the jury mad at the defendant?
 We overlook this as a critical factor because we sometimes forget juries are human beings that are not looking at a case the way a lawyer often does.
 Ironically, you want something that is bad but not too bad?
 Why?
 The fact that the defendant was drunk and loaded with heroin is not going to be admitted at trial in Maryland.
-Plaintiffs’ lawyers have tried every way possible to get this evidence in and trial judges and appellate courts have said no. There are no backdoors to admitting this evidence, I am now convinced.
+Personal injury lawyers in Maryland have tried every way possible to get this evidence in and trial judges and appellate courts have said no. There are no backdoors to admitting this evidence, I am now convinced.
 But almost every judge will allow you to tell the jury how the accident happened because it gives the jury some context.
 So if you can pinpoint a poor choice the defendant made, especially if that choice involved a cell phone, then you will power a bit of animosity against the defendant.

 - Is there a corporate defendant?
 In our first case at Miller & Zois, we tried a zero visible property damage case in Baltimore City and got $300,000.
 We kept both the roofing company defendant and their driver in the case.
 After the trial, the jurors asked whether poor Mr. Smith would be required to pay any of the verdict.
 Because jurors in Maryland are not told that the defendant has insurance.
 They suspect it.
 But since it never gets mentioned, the jury is confused.
 Sometimes, one juror will set everyone straight.
 Other times, they give a verdict in fear that they are ruining someone’s life by giving them a debt they could never pay.
 Moreover, juries just feel better when there is a corporate defendant to blame.
 It just feels less personal to them.